dgitz/eros/doc/Features/BaseNode/BaseNodeMessagesServicesActions.md

 ```

 # Get Node Diagnostics (Service)
 Get the current Node Diagnostics.
 A request is made with the following parameters:  Minimum Level and Diagnostic Type.
-See eROS_Definitions.h for more info.
+See eros_Definitions.h for more info.

 * Use 0 and 0 to to get all diagnostics reported by the node.
 * Use the specific values to filter on (Minimum Level or Diagnostic Type).